-Multinational life sciences companies are already aware of the growing number of laws similar to the Sunshine Act being enacted globally.
+Global life sciences companies are already aware of the growing number of laws similar to the Sunshine Act being enacted globally.
 For many, the Sunshine Act is just the beginning.
-In France, The Bertrand Law (colloquially known as the "French Sunshine Act") was passed in 2011.
-In early 2013, the Association of the British Pharmaceutical Industry, an organization that represents the interests of the UK biopharmaceutical industry, published its toolkit for companies to assist them in complying with clinical trial transparency requirements.
-According to the Deloitte Consulting "Global HCP Transparency Study", by 2015 more than 70 percent of drug sales will be in countries with such measures.
+In France, the Bertrand Law (colloquially known as the "French Sunshine Act") was passed in 2011.
+One of the most significant upcoming events is the EFPIA (European Federation of Pharmaceutical Industries and Associations) Disclosure code.
+Begining in 2015, life sciences companies in Europe must track transfers of value to HCPs and HCOs, with disclosure no later than June 30, 2016.
+According to the Deloitte Consulting "Global HCP Transparency Study", by 2015 more than 70 percent of drug sales will take place in countries with stringent transparency measures.

 Only time will tell whether the Sunshine Act will achieve its desired effect or spawn a set of additional unintended consequences.
-In the meantime, life sciences companies should utilize modern cloud-based customer master data solutions to efficiently deliver accurate reports that can be confidently shared with physicians.
-By taking advantage of orchestrated multichannel sales and marketing, combined with secure regulated content management, companies can turn a challenging act into a customer-centric opportunity by anticipating and responding to physician behavior and concerns.
+In the meantime, life sciences companies should utilize modern cloud-based customer master data solutions to efficiently deliver accurate reports they can confidently share with physicians.
+By taking advantage of coordinated multichannel sales and marketing, combined with secure regulated content management, companies can turn a challenging act into a customer-centric opportunity, anticipating and responding to physician behavior and concerns.